abel-leulseged/Scripts/README.md

 The second file i.e. **pyt-ssh.sh** can be used to start the Pytorch instance and ssh into it from the terminal without going to the Google Cloud webpage.

 Usage: `sh tf-ssh.sh `

+## Fastai local setup Scripts
+Int the "fastai-local" folder, there is a .sh file that creates and activates a conda fastai environment using the fastai course v3 yml file.